Pierre Bellon: Early life

 Pierre Bellon earned a degree from HEC Paris.

 Career

-Bellon joined the Société d'exploitations hôtelières, aériennes, maritimes et terrestres in 1958.
-He started as a managing assistant, and rose to become CEO of the company.
+Pierre Bellon began his career in 1958 in the family business, as a sales representative, then management assistant, a position in which he managed to win various contracts.

-In 1966, he founded Sodexho SA (renamed Sodexo in 2008).
-Sodexo supplies a variety of auxiliary services for thousands of institutions, including schools, hospitals, retirement centers, corporate and government offices, armed forces, recreational facilities, and correctional institutions.
+In 1966, with the help of his family, he founded Sodexho SA (Société d'exploitations hôtelières, aériennes, maritimes et terrestres).
+This company, which was renamed Sodexo in 2008, supplies a variety of auxiliary services for thousands of institutions, including schools, hospitals, retirement centres, corporate and government offices, armed forces, recreational facilities, and correctional institutions.
 Sodexo is a public traded company on New York and Paris exchanges.

-Bellon relinquished the group CEO position of Sodexo in 2005, but continued as the chairman of the company until January 2016, when his daughter Sophie Bellon succeeded him as chairman.
+Bellon relinquished the group CEO position of Sodexo in 2005, but continued as the chairman of the company until January 2016, when his daughter Sophie Bellon succeeded him as chairwoman.

-In 1987, he contributed to the creation of the non-profit Association Progrès du Management, which purpose is to focus on the progress of the company through the progress of its leaders.
+In 1987, he contributed to the creation of the non-profit Association Progrès du Management, whose purpose is to focus on the progress of the company through the progress of its leaders.

 His autobiography is entitled I Have Had a Great Time.